hunsao/embeddings-age-bias-analysis/README.md

 The study uses over **500 daily activities** extracted from time-use surveys to generate prompt quadruplets that compare neutral representations with age-specific groups.

+This is based over previous gender studies by Wu, Y.; Nakashima, Y.; Garcia, N. Revealing Gender Bias from Prompt to Image in Stable Diffusion.
+J. Imaging 2025, 11, 35. https://doi.org/10.3390/jimaging1102003

 ## 🎯 Objectives

 - Evaluate embedding similarity between age-neutral and age-specific prompts